 Hyper-V allows you to move a VM and/or a VM's storage between Hyper-V hosts.
 For disaster recovery, you can replicate a running VM (and use that replica should the primary VM fail.

-You can take snapshots, or checkpoints, of a VM to save a VM's state and restore your VM to that point, as you can see in the Managing VM Checkpoints recipe.
+You can take snapshots, or checkpoints, of a VM to save a VM's state and restore your VM to that point, as you can see in the Managing VM checkpoints recipe.

 Installing Hyper-V inside Windows Server

-In this recipe, you add and configure the Hyper-V feature on HV1, a domain-joined Windows Server 2022 host, on which you have installed PowerShell 7 and VS Code.
-Logon to HV1 as Reskit\Administrator.
+Installiong Hyper-V in Windows Server 2022 is straightforward as this recipe demonstrates.
+And once you have installed, you can configure the feature.

 Getting ready

 This recipe uses SRV2, a recently added workgroup host.
 By default, this host is a DHCP client.
+You also need two Windows Servers, HV1 and HV2 online and must have at least one domain controller in the domain up and running.
+This recipe demonstrates remote installation and configuration of your Hyper-V servers.

 How to do it...